ManuJB023/inventory-dashboard/README.md

 ---

 *Built with ❤️ using modern full-stack technologies and tested on AWS infrastructure*
-*Last updated: September 23, 2025 | Version: 1.1.0 - AWS Production Verified*
+*Last updated: September 25, 2025 | Version: 1.2.0 - AWS Production Verified with CORS Documentation*